 Medicare does not cover long-term assisted living costs.

-However, South Carolina Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the South Carolina Department of Health and Human Services.
-These waiver programs are designed for individuals who would otherwise require institutional care but can receive services in community-based settings.
+South Carolina Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the South Carolina Department of Health and Human Services.
+These programs help eligible seniors receive care services in community settings rather than institutional facilities.

 Important considerations: